MicrosoftDocs/Viva/WorkplaceAnalytics/Use/zoom.md

 ## Zoom metrics

-This integration uses the following Zoom metrics in analysis.
+This integration uses the following Zoom metrics for collaboration analysis.

 **Core metrics**